LiterallyTheOne/LiterallyTheOne.github.io/site/content/posts/2025-07-26-data-augmentation/index.md

 draft = false
-title = 'Data augmentation is so important' description = "A post about the importance of data augmentation" tags = ["Pytorch", "Deep learning", "Data augmentation", "Kaggle", "CMI"] image = "data_augmentation.png"
+title = 'Data augmentation is so important' description = "A post about the importance of data augmentation" tags = ["Pytorch", "Deep-learning", "Data-augmentation", "Kaggle", "CMI"] image = "data_augmentation.png"
 +++